 Located on the northern edge of the estuary, below the bluffs, the Jenner Visitors Center provides interpretative displays and a nature store.

 Along the coast on the southern edge of the estuary, Goat Rock State Beach offers a scenic shoreline, an easily assessable sandy beach, and the chance to picnic or comb the beach for washed-up treasures.

 There are several restaurants in town and scattered along the coast, many with spectacular views.
-There are two lodges in town — Jenner's Inn & Cottages provides a range of rooms and suites, as well as two vacation homes, and River's End Inn, overlooking the river and ocean, offers six cabins and a restaurant.
-Vacation rentals are available, and three other lodges are a short drive away along the coast.
+There are two lodges in town — Jenner Inn provides a range of rooms and suites, as well as two vacation homes, and River's End Inn & Restaurant, overlooking the river and ocean, offers six cabins and a restaurant, for an off-the-grid romantic escape.
+Vacation rentals are also available in the area, and three other lodges are a short drive away along the coast.

 Goat Rock Beach in Jenner offers endless opportunities for exploration and beach walks; it's also one of the most popular and best beaches on the Sonoma Coast.
 Goat Rock Beach is part of the Sonoma...

 If you're lucky enough to be able to spend a few days in Jenner on the Sonoma County coast, be ready to slow down, relax, and immerse yourself in stunning natural beauty.
 Located where the Russian...